giggzy/zerotier-dns-alpha/README.md

 # zerotier-dns-alphja

-A helper repo to setup/teardown a testing environment for zerotier dns.
+A helper repo to setup/teardown a testing environment for zerotier dns using terraform mainly.

 ## Assuptions
 - DigitalOcean as host
-- MOAR
+- Terraform workflow
+- more, but not definded yet.

 ## Steps: